mrneatly/valify/README.md

 ];
 ```

-Do not forget to import your validator before defining s namespace in rules.
+Do not forget to import your validator before defining a namespace in rules.
 Refer to the `valify\validators\ExampleValidator` for detailed implementation info.

 - Define the data to be validated

+Expecting input data in next format:

 ```php
 $data = [